oindrilasaha/GANorCON/ReadME.md

 # Code for GANorCON

 This is the code for the contrastive few-shot part segmentation method proposed in 'GANorCON : Are Generative Models Useful for Few-shot Segmentation?'.
-We provide the pretrained MocoV2 model for ease.

 ## Preparation